Resolving NNS Names

 Inputs

-whether you want to fallback to the default cld in case no lookup is found in the given list
+addressis the address that will be resolvedcldsis an array of cld ids to perform a lookup onfallbackwhether you want to fallback to the default cld in case no lookup is found in the given list

 Common Scenario